-Pálinka, Hungarian fruit brandy, is a strong alcoholic beverage revered for its punch, flavor, and fragrance.
-Pálinka can be purchased throughout Hungary, sampled at restaurants, or ordered online.
-Some people make their own pálinka, and festivals in Budapest and throughout Hungary celebrate one of Hungarians’ favorite gastronomical delights.
+Pálinka, Hungarian fruit brandy, is a strong alcoholic beverage appreciated for its potency, flavor, and fragrance.
+Pálinka can be purchased throughout Hungary, sampled at restaurants, and ordered online.
+Some people make their own pálinka, and festivals in Budapest and throughout Hungary celebrate pálinka as one of the country's favorite beverages.

-Making pálinka has become an art in Hungary, much like the practice of making Hungarian wine, and many people who drink this fruit brandy enjoy it as a tasteful way to begin or end a meal.
+Making pálinka has become an art in Hungary, much like the practice of making Hungarian wine, and many people enjoy pálinka as a civilized way to begin or end a meal.

 True pálinka only comes from Hungary and is made with fruits native to and harvested from the fertile Carpathian Basin region of Europe.
-The drink’s history can be traced back hundreds of years, and it’s no doubt that ancestors of today’s Hungarians were plucking sun-ripened fruit from trees to ferment and distill it into a drink with impressive powers.
+The drink’s history can be traced back hundreds of years, and it’s no doubt that ancestors of today’s Hungarians were plucking sun-ripened fruit from trees to ferment and distill.
 Pálinka is strong, with an alcohol content between 37% and 86%.
 Authentic pálinka should allow the fruit to stand on its own merit without the addition of sugars, flavors, or coloring.

-Pálinka is made from harvest fruits, and in the past, making fruit brandy was a way to use up fruits that were not eaten at the end of the season.
-The fruits are collected and placed into a vessel or barrel then stirred to help the fermentation process happen.
+Pálinka is made from harvested fruits, and in the past, making fruit brandy was a way to use up fruit that was not eaten at the end of the season.
+The fruit is collected and placed into a vessel or barrel, then stirred to help the fermentation process begin.
 Fermentation takes place over the course of several weeks.

 Then the fruit mash undergoes a distillation process.
 Though companies that make fruit brandy use large, modern distillers, some people make pálinka in their backyard with fire and a copper cauldron.
 Once the pálinka goes through initial distillation, it is distilled a second time.